download

 "We will make available to Benetton Formula everything that is needed to continue to be the number one".

-"In both areas.
+"Both.
 We don’t want to throw money away, but we will spend enough.
-We have an attitude of great curiosity for each new project, we will focus a lot on technology".
+We are very curious for each new project, we will focus a lot on technology".

 You won the World Drivers' Championship last year with Ford as your engine partner.
-This year you repeated yourself with Renault.
+This year, you repeated yourself with Renault.
 Will you continue?
-It is said that Williams is ready to change the flag with regard to the engines, since 1997...
+It is said that Williams is ready to change sides with regard to the engines, since 1997...

 "It was a surprise.
 It usually takes a couple of seasons to find a perfect chemistry.
-We are very satisfied with the relationship with Renault.
-And we are careful to make it even more important.
-There are conditions for an expansion of activity in other fields".
+We’re very satisfied with the relationship with Renault.
+And we’re careful to make it even more strong.
+There are conditions for an expansion of the activity in other fields".

 Maybe you can predict the release of a Renault Benetton production car...